 The Whitefox could be introduced with a built-in Ski & Snowboard rack bolted on top of its upper frame.
 Each seat (or the floor) could also be heated by using the engine’s cooling system, and fans could also divert hot air on the riders’ legs, which could be covered by an insulated blanket.

 We would also add the power steering of the Spyder and Can-am lineup while modifying the steering controls to improve ergonomy.
 In fact, it would probably be better to introduce drive-by-wire to ease pressure on the thumb and calibrate sensitivity more adequately.
 I would also add pop down wheels on the skis to facilitate turning on asphalt or hard surfaces.

 What It’s Used For

-I would like to thank Ashish Thulkar, who modified the images of our existing prototype to create the renderings of the Whitefox.
+The Whitefox concept was imagined in October 2016 by Charles Bombardier, and designed by Ashish Thulkar, who modified the images of our existing prototype.
 Ashish graduated with a master’s degree in design from the Indian Institute of Science in 2014.
 He currently works as a freelance vehicle designer at the Indian Institute of Science.
 He also created the Drone Tower concept and the Tridika 3D People mover.